microsoft/nni/docs/AdvancedNAS.md

 # Tutorial for Advanced Neural Architecture Search
 Currently many of the NAS algorithms leverage the technique of **weight sharing** among trials to accelerate its training process.
 For example, [ENAS][1] delivers 1000x effiency with '_parameter sharing between child models_', compared with the previous [NASNet][2] algorithm.
 Other NAS algorithms such as [DARTS][3], [Network Morphism][4], and [Evolution][5] is also leveraging, or has the potential to leverage weight sharing.

 This is a tutorial on how to enable weight sharing in NNI.
-The example we use is based on the example of [Neural Architecture Search for Reading Comprehension](../examples/trials/ga_squad/), and is placed [here](../examples/trials/weight_sharing/ga_squad).

 ## Weight Sharing among trials
 Currently we recommend sharing weights through NFS (Network File System), which supports sharing files across machines, and is light-weighted, (relatively) efficient.
 We also welcome contributions from the community on more efficient techniques.